-- Warm up the transmission elements to expand them before pulling them on.
+- Warm up the drive output elements to expand them before pulling them on.
 Select the temperature difference for the heating process to suit the coupling diameter, fit and material.
 See the coupling manufacturer's instructions. - Power output elements may only be pushed on or pulled off with the correct equipment.
-The transmission element must be pulled on in one continuous operation via the front thread holes in the shaft or pushed on by hand. - Do not strike it with a hammer, as this would damage the bearings.
+The transmission element must be pulled on in one continuous operation via the front thread holes in the shaft or pushed on by hand. - Do not use a hammer, as this will damage the bearings.